DSandcode/MC-Speed-Running-Time-Anlysis/README.md

  - Tests stat: -552.9625199007932
  - p value: 0.0

-Since the p value is under the significant value, the null hypotheses is rejected.
+Glitched Minecraft speedruns are significantly faster thean glitchless speedruns since the p value is under the significant value, so the null hypotheses is rejected.

 # Next